aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/4000-create-construct-lib-construct-code.md

 project.synth();
 {{</highlight>}}

+Make sure to replace the value of cdkVersion with the latest version (Version 2), which you can find here: <a href="https://docs.aws.amazon.com/cdk/api/versions.html" target="_blank">CDK Version</a>

 The `python`, `dotnet` and `publishToMaven` attributes tell Projen to transpile the CDK Construct to those target runtimes.

 The `majorVersion` attribute is set to `1`, so we start with version `1.0.0` of packaged artifacts.

 The `releaseTrigger` attribute is set to `manual`.
 For every commit/push to the repository the pipeline later would do `projen release` which would automatically update the published artifacts version number.
 Projen uses <a href="https://semver.org/" target="_blank">SEMVER</a> and <a href="https://www.conventionalcommits.org/en/v1.0.0/#specification" target="_blank">Conventional Commits</a> to figure out which part of the version to increment, for details refer <a href="https://projen.io/releases.html" target="_blank">Projen release documentation</a>.

-#### Projen synth
+#### Projen Synth
 Run `projen` from the `constructs` directory.
 This will make projen synthesize the configuration.
-Projen synthesizes project configuration files such as package.json, tsconfig.json, .gitignore, GitHub Workflows, eslint, jest, etc from a well-typed definition written in JavaScript.
+Projen synthesizes project configuration files such as package.json, tsconfig.json, .gitignore, GitHub Workflows, eslint, jest, etc. from a well-typed definition written in JavaScript:

 {{<highlight bash>}}
 npx projen
 {{</highlight>}}

-## Create Lambda Directory
+#### Create Lambda Directory
-Create a directory `lambda` in the root of the constructs directory (next to `src` and `test`).
+Create a directory `lambda` in the root of the constructs directory (next to `src` and `test`):

 {{<highlight bash>}}
 mkdir lambda
 {{</highlight>}}

-## Hit counter Lambda handler
+#### Hit Counter Lambda Handler
-We'll be reusing the [Hit counter lambda handeler](../../20-typescript/40-hit-counter/200-handler.html) from the TypeScript workshop.
+We'll be reusing the [Hit counter lambda handler](../../20-typescript/40-hit-counter/200-handler.html) from the TypeScript workshop.

 Create the file `lambda/hitcounter.js`:
-{{<highlight ts>}}
+{{<highlight typescript>}}
 const { DynamoDB, Lambda } = require('aws-sdk');

 exports.handler = async function(event) {